 Plettenberg Bay South Africa Travel Guide

-The Bay of beauty is without a official public transit system like a metro, trams, or a wide network of local buses with fixed routes and schedules.
-The town'its design and its tourism-driven economy mean that most locals and visitors rely on personal cars, or increasingly, on ride-sharing services for getting around.
+A Paradise for nature lovers does not have a official public transit system like a metro, trams, or an extensive network of local buses with fixed routes and schedules.
+The town's layout and its tourism-driven economy mean that most the community and travelers rely concerning personal cars, or increasingly, on ride-sharing services for getting around.

 For visitors, the most efficient way to travel through the town and Garden Route is by private car.